Washington pulls out of Pac-12 title game, replaced by Ducks - WHIZ News

 Washington (3-1) announced Monday it is withdrawing from the championship game after determining the Huskies did not have at least 53 scholarship players available and did not meet the minimum number of scholarship athletes at specific positions.

-Huskies coach Jimmy Lake said the entire team is quarantining as a precaution while they await results of more tests.
-Lake said Washington did not expect to have any offensive lineman — scholarship players or walk-ons — available to play because of positive tests and contact tracing.
+Huskies coach Jimmy Lake said the entire team is isolating as a precaution and another round of testing for the entire team is scheduled for Tuesday.
+Lake said Washington did not expect to have any offensive linemen — scholarship players or walk-ons — available to play this week because of positive tests and contact tracing.

+Washington’s protocol requires consecutive days of no new positive tests before the team can resume football activities.

+“We cannot play and we cannot practice,” Lake said.
+“We have not practiced since last Wednesday, our offensive line is completely unavailable until the following week.
+There is no way we could wait at all.
+We cannot play football.
+We couldn’t play football last week, and we cannot play football this week.”

-Washington had to cancel its game last weekend against Oregon (3-2) that would have determined the Pac-12 North champion due to COVID-19 cases in the program that caused the Huskies to pause practice in the middle of the week.
+Washington had to cancel its game last weekend against Oregon (3-2) that would have determined the Pac-12 North champion due to COVID-19 cases in the program.
+Rob Scheidegger, Washington’s associate athletic director for health and wellness, said that while the Huskies have dealt with sporadic positive cases for a couple of weeks, there was a spike last Tuesday that led to last week’s pause in practice.

+“At that point, the reason why we were being super proactive is because we wanted to be able to play against Oregon and obviously we wanted to be able to play moving forward,” Scheidegger said.
+“But we want to do that the right way. … Our path back was to wait until our tests brought back negative results and we just haven’t been able to get to the point where we have all negative results on our tests.”

 Now the Ducks, the preseason Pac-12 favorites, will take a two-game losing streak into the title game, and Colorado is left without an opponent this weekend.